-I would plan a party invite all my older brothers friends, cook all the food and he would come home and say why did he find out I was having a party from his friends and not me?
+I cooked all of the food and my brother would come home and say why did he find out I was having a party from his friends and not me?

 My parties became so popular because the food was excellent and I was just as rowdy as the boys when it was game time.

 I would make fried chicken, fried fish, dips, hot wings, you name it and I was cooking it.